Purpose

 Manually specify hot data.

-CREATE TABLE test_table1 (c1 INT, c2 INT) storage_cache_policy (global = "hot");Specify hot data by time axis.
+CREATE TABLE test_table1 (c1 INT, c2 INT) storage_cache_policy (global = "hot");Specify hot data using the time axis method.

 CREATE TABLE test_part_func_expr ( id INT, event_time DATETIME NOT NULL, data VARCHAR(100)) STORAGE_CACHE_POLICY ( BOUNDARY_COLUMN = event_time, HOT_RETENTION =1 YEAR ) PARTITION BY RANGE COLUMNS(`event_time`) ( PARTITION p_prev3h VALUES LESS THAN ("2018-01-01 00:00:00"), PARTITION p_prev2h VALUES LESS THAN ("2019-01-01 00:00:00"), PARTITION p_prev1h VALUES LESS THAN ("2020-01-01 00:00:00"), PARTITION p_current VALUES LESS THAN ("2021-01-01 00:00:00"), PARTITION p_next1h VALUES LESS THAN ("2022-01-01 00:00:00"), PARTITION p_max VALUES LESS THAN MAXVALUE );